Anomalous dimension and quasinormal modes of flavor branes: Introduction

 The AdS/CFT correspondence provides a useful tool to study quark-gluon plasma (QGP) produced at LHC and RHIC \cite{Casalderrey-Solana:2011dxg}.
 It relates the strongly coupled non-Abelian gauge theory to a dual classical gravity.
 A well known example is the duality between $ \mathcal{N}=4 $ SYM and type IIB superstring theory on the AdS$_5 \times $S$^5$ \cite{Aharony:1999ti}.
 To consider finite temperature gauge theory, one should add a black hole to the bulk geometry.
 Although a precise holographic dual to QCD is not known, several important transports have been found, like shear viscosity over entropy density, the energy loss of heavy quarks or even non-equilibrium phenomena and fast thermalization which has been discussed in \cite{Kovtun:2004de}.
 For studying quantum or coupling corrections from the holographic point of view see \cite{Fadafan:2008gb, BitaghsirFadafan:2010rmb,Grozdanov:2016vgg, Atashi:2016fai}.

 By embedding D7 branes in AdS$_5 \times $S$^5$, new degrees of freedom in the fundamental representation is added to the theory \cite{Karch:2002sh}.
 This can be done in the quench limit where the number of D7 branes $N_f$ is less than the number of D3 branes $N_c$ in the background, then we are ignoring the backreaction of D7 branes.
 This is called the D3/D7 setup and the study of mesons in this setup has been reviewed in \cite{Erdmenger:2007cm}.
 There are two main types of embeddings for D7 branes in the background of D3 branes, Minkowski and black hole embeddings \cite{Mateos:2006nu}.
 The dual theory is given by $ \mathcal{N}=4 $ SYM $SU(N_c)$ theory at finite temperature, $T$ with $ \mathcal{N}=2 $ hypermultiplets with mass $m$ in the fundamental representation.
-In the conformal theory, the dimensionful parameters are $T$ or $m$ and one can set either of them to be one.
+In the dual field theory, the dimensionful parameters are $T$ or $m$ and one can set either of them to be one.
 In this way, lowering mass means raising $T$.
 From the bulk point of view, high $m$ corresponds to Minkowski embeddings of D7 branes while low $m$ refers to black hole embeddings.
 Thus Minkowski and black hole embeddings should be considered at low temperatures and high temperatures, respectively.
+In this paper we study the fluctuations of the black hole embeddings.